jnfang/business-board-tool/README.md

 ###Business Board
 - Enter the business home page (using dummy login), and see listing of ads by issue, unpaid, and company
 - Edit company info by going to company profiles and then clicking on the company’s name
+- View all of company’s history when go to profile page